 | Old Harty Ferry landing |

-Along much of the Swale shore were located a Cotton Powder Works (1873-1920) and an Explosives Loading Plant (1912-1920).
-There are also artesian wells somewhere to provide pure water for the works.
-These were all part of the Oare complex of Gunpowder Works, though I couldn't find any explanatory info boards on site.
-(The Oare Gunpowder Works Country Park has informative displays, see my Two Creeks Walk.)
-Dan's Dock is an inlet which served a brickworks located here: Faversham was a major centre for brickmaking, with bricks being transported by barges upriver to London.
+Along the Swale shore between the ferry landing and Conyer Creek were located a Cotton Powder Works (1873-1920) and an Explosives Loading Plant (1912-1920).
+There is also an artesian well to provide pure water for the works (next to the car park).
+These were all part of the Uplees complex of Gunpowder Works, though I couldn't find any explanatory info boards on site.
+(The Oare Gunpowder Works Country Park has informative displays, see my Two Creeks Walk.
+The works were scene of the largest ammunition explosion in the UK in April 1916, which killed 108 people.
+The shock wave shattered windows in Southend and was felt and heard as far away as Norwich.)
+Dan's Dock is an inlet which was connected by a tramway to the Uplees brickworks: Faversham was a major centre for brickmaking, with bricks being transported by barges upriver to London.

 ![]() |